Australian Shepherd Border Collie Mix | Meet The Border Aussie

 You can refine your search by breed and even set your email up to get alerts when a dog of your desired breed type becomes available in your area!
 You don’t even have to step foot in the shelter until the puppy of your dreams shows up waiting for you to come rescue her!

-Before buying any hybrid dog breed from a breeder, there are a few things you should be on the lookout for to make sure they are responsible breeders that care about the health and wellbeing of their parents and all of the puppies they have bred.
+Before buying a Border Collie Australian Shepherd Mix, or any hybrid dog breed from a breeder, there are a few things you should be on the lookout for to make sure they are responsible breeders that care about the health and wellbeing of their parents and all of the puppies they have bred.

 Here are some great signs of responsible breeding: